JuliaLang/julia/stdlib/SparseArrays/docs/src/index.md

 *are* accepted by functions in `Base` (but there is no guarantee that they will be preserved in mutating operations).
 Such explicitly stored zeros are treated as structural nonzeros by many routines.
-The [`nnz`](@ref) function returns the number of elements explicitly stored in the sparse data structure, including structural nonzeros.
+The [`nnz`](@ref) function returns the number of elements explicitly stored in the sparse data structure, including non-structural zeros.
 In order to count the exact number of numerical nonzeros, use [`count(!iszero, x)`](@ref), which inspects every stored element of a sparse matrix. [`dropzeros`](@ref), and the in-place [`dropzeros!`](@ref), can be used to remove stored zeros from the sparse matrix.